maximnl/mais/docs/index.md

 ---
-title: "Getting started with the Documentation Theme for Jekyll"
+title: "Getting started with the Documentation for MAIS"
-keywords: sample homepage
+keywords: mais
 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with MAIS framework.
+The other topics in this help provide additional information and detail about working with other aspects of MAIS.
 ---

 {% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
 I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

 ## Build the Theme

-Follow these instructions to build the theme.
+Follow these instructions to install MAIS.

-### 1. Download the theme
+### 1. Download MAIS

-First, download or clone the theme from the [Github repo](https://github.com/tomjoht/documentation-theme-jekyll).
-Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.
+First, download or clone MAIS from the [Github repo](https://github.com/maximnl/mais).
+Most likely you won't be pulling in updates once you start customizing MAIS, so downloading MAIS (instead of cloning it) probably makes the most sense.
 In Github, click the **Clone or download** button, and then click **Download ZIP**.

-### 2. Install Jekyll
+### 2. Install Azure data studio or SQL Management studio.

-If you've never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll:
+If you've never installed them on your computer, follow these instructions to install:

 * [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]
 * [Install Jekyll on Windows][mydoc_install_jekyll_on_windows]